gentlemans-club/ledgame/README.md

 The pixel can have one of four colors:

-Color |    Hex    | Notes
+Type |    Hex    | Notes
 ------|-----------|-------
-Black | `#000000` | Represents floor.
-The player can walk on this.
+Floor | `#000000` | The player can walk on this.
-White | `#FFFFFF` | Represents walls.
-The player cannot walk nor pass through this.
+Wall | `#FFFFFF` | The player cannot walk nor pass through this.
-Blue  | `#0000FF` | Represents the player.
-It is advised to only have a single pixel of this type.
+Player  | `#0000FF` | It is advised to only have a single pixel of this type.
 In case of several, a random blue pixel will be chosen.
 The others will be turned to floor.
-Gold  | `#FFD700` | Represents coins or gold.
-There must be at least one gold pixel in the level, as the completion criteria is for the player to pick up every coin in the level.
+Gold  | `#FFD700` |There must be at least one gold pixel in the level, as the completion criteria is for the player to pick up every coin in the level.
-Gray | `#555555` | Represents a box which can be moved by the player.
-Boxes cannot move into other objects such as walls or gold.
+Box | `#555555` | Can be moved by the player.
+Boxes cannot move into other objects such as walls, gold, or other boxes.
+Key | `#00AA00` | Can be picked up by the player.
+Unlocks doors, which also consumes the key.
+Door | `#C400C4`  | Can be unlocked by a player with a key.
+Acts like a wall if the player has no keys.
+Teleport 1 | `#FF0000` | Teleports to another cell of type teleport 1.
+If three or more teleports of the same type is present, the teleport sends the player in a cycle through all of them.
+Teleport 2 | `#A05000` | Teleports to another cell of type teleport 2.
+Teleport 3 | `#00FFFF` | Teleports to another cell of type teleport 3.